KAR-NG/Sales-of-Summer-Clothes-in-E-commerce-/summer.md

 This project will analyse a public dataset on *Kaggle* website, named “Sales of Summer clothes in E-commerce Wish”.
-As the name suggests, this dataset will include information related to the sales of summer clothes on Wish.
+As the name suggests, this dataset have information related to the sales of summer clothes on Wish.com.
 There are 43 columns of variables in the dataset including price, units\_sold, rating, tags, colour, countries shipped to and etc.

-A series of tasks that this project will answer include:
+A series of tasks this project will answer include:

 -   How about trying to validate the established idea of human sensitiveness to price drops ?